benhonda/rpi4-remote-nas-server-with-omv5-and-nextcloud/README.md

 EXIT;
 ```

+After doing that, you can finally login to NC.
+Back on the `<ip>/nextcloud` page, fill out the db information form with the `[db name]`, `[db username]`, and `[db password]` text you just entered.
+Create an admin username and password and hit Login.

 ## 5. Allow NextCloud Access from External Networks

 ### Port Forwarding

-We need to forward <b>Port 80</b> and <b>Port 443 (for Dynamic DNS, explained later on)</b> to the RPI IP address.
+We need to forward <b>Port 80</b> and <b>Port 443 (for Dynamic DNS, explained later on)</b> to the RPi IP address.

 To set up port forwarding, you'll need to access your router admin.
-To access your router, type its IP address into your browser.
+Type the router's IP address into your browser.
 If you don't know the IP address, use the following command to find it:

 ```
 netstat -nr | grep default
 ```
 It will be listed beside the `default` keyword and will probably look something like `192.168.1.1`.
-Because you probably have a different router than me, I am unable to help you with this step.
-Google the instructions on how to set up port forwarding for your particular router model.
+Just make sure that you create two port forwarding records that point to your RPi IP address (also the IP of OMV and NC).
+The internal-external ports should look like this:
+- 1. Internal port 80-80
+- 1. External port 80-80
+- 2. Internal port 443-443
+- 2. External port 443-443

 ### Dynamic DNS

 To set up dynamic DNS, we will use <a href="https://www.duckdns.org/">Duck DNS</a>.
 It's free and straightforward to use.
-At this point, you should make sure that Port Forwarding is set up for Port 443, or this isn't going to work.
+At this point, make sure that Port Forwarding is set up for Port 443 or this isn't going to work.
 Log in to Duck DNS using one of the provided methods, then add a domain of your choice, for example `mycloud.duckdns.com`.

-#### NOTE: You might not be able to access your `.duckdns.org` domain on your wifi network.
-For testing, use your phone one cellular data.
+#### NOTE: You might not be able to access your `mycloud.duckdns.org` domain on your wifi network.
+For testing, use your phone's cellular data.
 You should see the apache default page if everything is working correctly.

-### Configuring trusted domains
+### Configure trusted domains

-In order to access your NC, we need to configure the `.duckdns.org` domain in the `config.php` file.
-Time to go back to the terminal.
-Through SSH, navigate to `/var/www/html/nextcloud/config` using the following command:
+In order to access your NC, we need to trust the `mycloud.duckdns.org` domain in the `config.php` file.

+Back to the terminal.
+Navigate to `/var/www/html/nextcloud/config` using the following command:

 ```
 cd /var/www/html/nextcloud/config
 ```

-Next, we need to edit the `config.php` file. `config.php` has heavy permissions so you will need to `sudo` in order to read & write.
+If you `ls` from here, you should see a file named `config.php` (NOT `config.sample.php`), which is the file we need to edit. `config.php` has heavy permissions so you will need to `sudo` in order to read & write.
 Use the following command:

 ```
 sudo nano config.php